gigaj0ule/system42/README.md

 - sketch.ino, which contains your "main" function
 - sketch.hpp, which is your project header file

-All of the other libraries are shared between all projects.
-Unless a library is absolutely shared between every project, please, keep it out of _shared_libs!

 Clone "demo" folder into "myproject" (or whatever), then write your MCU code!

 ### Sketch.ino